Security Audit Checklist for Account Abstraction Wallets

 Last updated

 This guide provides auditors with a fundamental checklist for reviewing account abstraction wallets based on the EIP4337 standard, along with targeted auditing guidelines.
-It assumes auditors are familiar with the EIP4337 Account Abstraction Standard and the EIP7562 Account Abstraction Validation Scope Rules Standard.
-We'll briefly cover the EIP4337 architecture and wallet transaction execution flow.
+It assumes auditors are familiar with the and the We'll briefly cover the EIP4337 architecture and wallet transaction execution flow.

-In EIP4337, an EOA signs UserOperation data and submits it to a separate Alt Mempool via RPC.
+In EIP4337, an EOA signs data and submits it to a separate via RPC.
 This mempool, distinct from Ethereum's, aggregates user-submitted UserOp data.
-The Bundler extracts and simulates UserOps locally before execution, discarding failed simulations.
+The Bundler extracts and simulates UserOps before execution, discarding failed simulations.
 All UserOp executions occur through the Bundler calling the EntryPoint contract.
-After verification, EntryPoint calls the user's AA wallet to execute the user's calldata.
-Users pay the Bundler for on-chain execution fees or specify a Paymaster to cover costs.
+After verification, calls the user's AA wallet to execute the user's calldata.
+Users pay the Bundler for on-chain execution fees or specify a to cover costs.

 Auditors should understand the process of the Bundler calling the user's wallet via EntryPoint: